surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

    * Drag and Drop
      * Drag a Macro to re-order it
      * Ctrl-drag any modulation source to a slider to open the modulation typein
+   * MIDI controller smoothing has several models, in the "MIDI" menu, which increase the responsiveness (at cost of smoothness) for midi control inputs.

 * Effects
    * Integrate about 50 Airwindows effects (from https://github.com/airwindows/airwindows).
 Thanks to Airwindows